 Jacinda Ardern, Prime Minister of New Zealand

-The 39-year old PM has not only been called the most effective leader on the planet, she has also been lauded for her leadership style, which is grounded in empathy.
+The 42-year-old PM has not only been called the most effective leader on the planet, but she has also been lauded for her leadership style, which is grounded in empathy.
 Following the Christchurch massacre, her response was not to scapegoat, but to tighten gun laws.
 When a global pandemic appeared on the horizon, she stepped up to deliver clear, consistent, and dare-we-say soothing messaging, that is not only proving reassuring during uncertain times, but is also showing as extremely effective.
 This proves that you don’t have to adopt toxic masculinity to get the country’s top leadership spot, or to spew distracting and divisive rhetoric, like another leader we all know.

 4 / 12